MitchellSoftTechnology/mitchellsoft/README.md

 <br>

 ### This Website is the best way to help achieve these goals because:
-* Information about the company: The about section clearly defines who Mitchell soft technology Ltd is and where and when it was founded.
+* Information about the company: The about section clearly defines who MitchellSoft technology Ltd is and where and when it was founded.
 * Information on the consultants: The It consultancy section clearly defines who the consultants are, their bio information, career history and work ethics.
-* Projects and websites: The apps and website section, show cases a handful of projects and application that Mitchell Soft Technology Ltd has created over the years.
+* Projects and websites: The apps and website section, show cases a handful of projects and application that MitchellSoft Technology Ltd has created over the years.
 * A way of contacting Mitchell soft Technology: A clean and simple contact form is included as a way of reaching Mitchell Soft technology Ltd.

 <br>